 The paper is divided in five sections.
 After this introduction, Section 2 presents the macrodynamics of supply and demand adjustments based on the Palley-Setterfield controversy (Palley, 2003; Setterfield, 2006), and on McCombie's (2011) critique.
-Section 3 presents Setterfield (2013) argument for the need of a supply-side for Kaldorian growth models, highlighting the importance of capital and labour constraints.
-Section 4 presents an alternative approach for the adjustment mechanisms based on McCombie's (2011) critique and Setterfield's (2013) argument, as well as the necessary conditions a reconciliation of supply and demand.
+Section 3 presents Setterfield (2013) argument for the need of a supply-side of Kaldorian growth models, highlighting the importance of capital and labour constraints.
+Section 4 presents our contribution for an alternative approach for the adjustment mechanisms based on Setterfield's (2013) argument, as well as the necessary conditions a reconciliation of supply and demand.
 Finally, we conclude the paper on Section 5.